 Do not use the ViViRA App if you are pregnant or think you may be pregnant.

-Do not use the ViViRA App if you have respiratory failure.
+Do not use ViViRA without first consulting a doctor if you have an active cancer.

 The app is not accessible and not suitable for users with visual impairments.